dgcamacho/so2021/exercises/sheet8.md

 All these three steps contain memory-related errors.
 Here they are obvious, but in other cases it might be hard to see it from just looking at the code.
-Therefore, there are tool that help finding the errors.
-One such tools, we have already tried out: *GDB*.
+Therefore, there are tools that help finding the errors.
+One such tool, we have already tried out: *GDB*.
 Another tool that we want to look at is
 *Valgrind*.

 The *Valgrind* tool suite provides a number of debugging and profiling tools that help you make your programs faster and more correct.